NO LESS: Novel Opportunities for Light Exotic Searches at the SPS

 \subsection{Dark photon}

 A dark-photon field is considered, interacting with the SM through a kinetic-mixing coupling with the SM photon.
 The so-called \textit{BC1} scenario is characterised by the mixing parameter $\varepsilon$ and the dark photon mass $m_A^\prime$.
 The mixing parameter is introduced as $\mathcal{L} = - \varepsilon / ( 2 \cos \theta_{W})\, F^{\prime}_{\mu\nu}B^{\mu\nu}$, where $F^{\prime}_{\mu\nu}$ and $B_{\mu\nu}$ are the field strength tensors of the dark photon and the SM hypercharge gauge boson, respectively, and $\theta_{W}$ is the Weinberg angle.
-The calculation of the widths of the individual decay channels of the dark photon is based on Ref.~\cite{Ilten:2018crw}.
+The calculation of the widths of individual dark photon decay channels is based on ref.~\cite{Ilten:2018crw}.